-- b) Manages daily DRR and Energy activities with IPs, the GoJ and other key Energy stakeholders in the community including conducting site visits and preparing trip reports.
-As potential issues arise, the incumbent should inform Mission management. - c) Prepares sector-level communications and finalizes program documentation and reports, as required in accordance with standard Mission procedures. - d) Works with senior IP management and project officials to receive needed information in conjunction with USAID regulations and policies, including audit regulations, assistance with country level issues, etc. - e) Provides leadership in establishing performance monitoring systems for results frameworks in coordination with Mission management and IPs.
+- a) Guides the USAID/Jamaica Environment team with planning, designing and implementing mechanisms as the designated Agreement/Contracting Officer's Representative (A/COR). - b) Manages daily Energy activities with IPs, the GoJ and other key Energy stakeholders in the community including conducting site visits and preparing trip reports.
+As potential issues arise, the incumbent should inform Mission management. - c) Prepare sector-level communications and finalize program documentation and reports, as required in accordance with standard Mission procedures. - d) Works with senior IP management and project officials to receive needed information in conjunction with USAID regulations and policies, including audit regulations, assistance with country level issues, etc. - e) Provides leadership in establishing performance monitoring systems for results frameworks in coordination with Mission management and IPs. - f) Ensures appropriate accounting of resources by tracking quarterly accruals, approving vouchers, maintaining project pipeline information, preparing annual incremental funding documentation, and providing leadership in meeting audit recommendations.

-f) Ensures appropriate accounting of resources by tracking quarterly accruals, approving vouchers, maintaining project pipeline information, preparing annual incremental funding documentation, and providing leadership in meeting audit.
+External Relations (30%)

-External Relations
+a) Serves as the principal USAID Energy point of contact responsible for interpreting, explaining, and clarifying U.S. Government and USAID Mission policies, programs, and

-- a) Serves as the principal USAID DRR and Energy point of contact responsible for interpreting, explaining, and clarifying U.S. Government and USAID Mission policies, programs, and strategies for disaster risk reduction, including in the energy sector, through regular contact with the GoJ, NGOs, IPs, and other donors. - b) Establishes and maintains senior-level contacts with GoJ counterparts, donor agencies, the private sector, and a wide range of NGOs, research institutions, universities, etc. - c) Ensures coordination with other USG and GoJ agencies with expertise in the DRR and energy sector, to the extent that these are complementary to or integrated with the USAID-funded energy/DRR programs. - d) Participates in conferences, workshops, trainings, etc. in order to stay current with energy related issues and new discoveries related to DRR with attention to power sector resilience.
+- strategies in the energy sector, through regular contact with the GoJ, NGOs, IPs, and other donors. - b) Establishes and maintains senior-level contacts with GoJ counterparts, donor agencies, the private sector, and a wide range of NGOs, research institutions, universities, etc. - c) Ensures coordination with other USG and GoJ agencies with expertise in the energy sector, to the extent that these are complementary to or integrated with the USAIDfunded energy programs. - d) Participates in conferences, workshops, trainings, etc. in order to stay current with energy related issues and new discoveries.